-Time scale In this field, the time scale can be selected: last hour, views by day, last 7 days and last 30 days.
-The last hour is calculated from the minute before the current minute. • The view by day covers the whole day, except for the current day in which data runs up to the previous minute. • The last 7 and 30 days refer to the period that ended the day before at midnight The \gtrless button allows the displayed data to be refreshed.
+Time scale In this field, the time scale can be selected: last hour, views by day, last 7 days and last 30 days. • The last hour is calculated from the minute before the current min

+- is calculated from the minute before the current minute. - The view by day covers the whole day, except for the current day in which data runs up to the previous minute. - The last 7 and 30 days refer to the period that ended the day before at midnight.

+The 2 button allows the displayed data to be refreshed.

 Display the In a view by day, this field offers a calendar allowing you to select the date.

-- Clicking on an indicator listed in the legend shows/hides the corresponding data on the graph, - When you scroll over a curve, the value of the indicator and corresponding time appear in a tooltip. - Clicking on the button to the right of each graph will prepare graph data for printing.
+- · Clicking on an indicator listed in the legend shows/hides the corresponding data on the graph, - When you scroll over a curve, the value of the indicator and corresponding time appear in a tooltip. - · Clicking on the button to the right of each graph will prepare graph data for printing.
 Comments can be added before you confirm printing (Print button).